>

 Learning Outcomes of the Course Unit

-3) Recognizes the political thoughts that consists in process of social development
+3) It categorizes the political thoughts formed in the process of social development.

-6) Recognizes the social, political and cultural structure in ancient Greek and Rome
+6) It defines the social, political and cultural structure in ancient Greece and Rome.

 Program Competencies-Learning Outcomes Relation